 That very beautiful and intimate scene aside, we loved how much the episode focused on Emma fighting for Killian’s honor.
 She knows what he’s capable of and who he is, and defending him as often as she did this week showcased just how far the two of them have come.
 He’d do it for her in a heartbeat and she’s finally confident enough in another person’s character that she can do it too.
 Speaking of, how sweet was the look of pride Emma kept smiling at Killian with as Ursula and her father reunited?

-Next week looks frighteningly intense and we’re so excited for it.
-What are you thoughts on this week’s episode?
+Next week looks frighteningly intense and we’re so excited about it.
+What are your thoughts on this week’s episode?